devOpifex/mcpr/README.md

 Use the `register_mcpr_tools` function to convert MCPR tools to ellmer tools and register them with an ellmer chat session.

+Note that this integration is not standard since ellmer does not currently support MCPs.
+Here we re-recreate the tools obtained via `tools_list` as ellmer tools which themselves call `tools_call` to execute the tool.

 ```r
 # Create an MCPR client connected to the calculator server
 client <- new_client_io(